preetisawant/cloud-foundry/monitoring.md

 Cloud Foundry related metrics are identified by the following prefixes:

 * `firehose_`: metrics provided by the firehose_exporter component
-* `cfapitester_` : metrics provided by the Application Deployment Validation tool
+* `cfapitester_` : metrics provided by the Cloud Foundry API Tester tool

 With this enablement you can now create your own Sysdig alerts and Sysdig dashboards based on the available metrics for all Cloud Foundry components.